po1sigala/live/01-Class-Content/02-Advanced-CSS-dev/01-Activities/27-Evr_Git-Pull-Conflict/README.md

   All of this content added to the README file has been added from my local Git repository.
   ```

-* The result should look like this image in VSCode:
+* The result should look like this image in VS Code:

   ![Our README file now has more text to help indicate some updates were made locally](./Images/04-vscode-updated.png)